erunion/sport-api-specifications/nhl/README.md

 The bulk of this API has been discovered through [@dword4](https://github.com/dword4) and their [nhlapi](https://github.com/dword4/nhlapi) documentation.

+## Copyright

+> NHL and the NHL Shield are registered trademarks of the National Hockey League.
+NHL and NHL team marks are the property of the NHL and its teams. © NHL 2018.
+All Rights Reserved.

 ## Available endpoints

 | Endpoint | Description |